turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 yard 'lib/**/*.rb' 'app/**/*.rb'
 ```

 The script in this step is similar to the script in the previous build step.
-After the build step finishes successfully, Jenkins will continue on to the documentation step.
+After the build finishes successfully, Jenkins will continue on to the documentation step.
 In this step, we have the application generate documentation with the [YARD](http://yardoc.org/) gem.

 This documentation step will generate output in the `doc` directory within your workspace.
 This documentation can be included on the Jenkins job page by using the [DocLinks Plugin](http://wiki.hudson-ci.org/display/HUDSON/DocLinks+Plugin).